sevenval/flat-docs/tutorial/README.md

 No FLAT app found in ~/hello-world: create swagger.yaml to start
 ```

-Before we can start FLAT, we need a API definition.
+Before we can start FLAT, we need an API definition.
 The default location is `./swagger.yaml`.
-To get the server up and running an empty one will do the job:
+To get the server up and running, an empty one will do the job:
 ```bash
 $ cd ~/hello-world
 $ touch swagger.yaml